google/zerocopy/POLICIES.md

 0.2, 1.0 -> 2.0, etc).

-For zerocopy with the `derive` feature enabled, and for the zerocopy-derive crate, we inherit the MSRV of our sole external dependency, syn.
-As of this writing (2024-07-02), syn does *not* consider MSRV increases to be semver-breaking changes.
+For zerocopy with the `derive` feature enabled, and for the zerocopy-derive crate, we inherit the maximum MSRV any of our dependencies.
+As of this writing (2024-10-03), at least one dependency (syn) does *not* consider MSRV increases to be semver-breaking changes.
 Thus, using the `derive` feature may result in the effective MSRV increasing within a semver version train.

 ## Yanking